jboxman/asciidoc-aware-link-check/README.md

   -h, --help     output usage information
 ```

 To validate links, enter the following command.
-Replace `<assembly-file>` with the file name that includes any `include` statements needed to successfully build your documentation.
+Replace `<ASSEMBLY_FILE>` with the file name that includes any `include` statements needed to successfully build your documentation.

 ```
 $ asciidoc-aware-link-check <ASSEMBLY_FILE>